- Climate Change Impact (Audubon) | +1.5°C - 66% Range Lost | +3.0°C - 94% Range Lost

 But all that doom and gloom aside, the U.S. Fish and Wildlife Service determined in 2015 that protection for the greater sage-grouse under the Endangered Species Act was no longer warranted and that the species did not face the risk of extinction now or in the foreseeable future.
 Thanks to several multi-agency or multi-organization efforts across the sage grouse range, the species seems to be stabilizing or even making small comebacks.

 There are only a few states where you can hunt greater sage-grouse at this time.
 For many of these hunts, you’ll also have to apply for a special permit.
 The states, season dates, and possession limits are listed below.
-Note that the season dates and limits may change at later dates, so always be sure to study the hunting regulations.
+Note that the season dates and limits may change, so always be sure to study the hunting regulations.

 |Colorado||September 9-September 15, variable units||2-4 birds, variable units|